 The hotel does not have the solvency needed to always bear the same costs when it comes to paying staff wages.
 At times when there is more work, the costs associated with keeping staff are incredibly high.

 To avoid this, flexi-time can be employed, where a given number of work hours are placed in a ‘bank’ for busier periods, and employees are not required to work during quieter times.
 This ‘bank‘ helps keep a control, trying to ensure that the employee is productive during the period of time that they are contracted, paying them extra hours where necessary.
+It might also be a good idea to consider offering extra employee benefits (find out more about this at the Eden Health blog) other than the government mandated ones, whether with respect to healthcare, financial incentives, workplace benefits, and more.
+This can help boost employee morale as well as productivity.

 It’s important that the hotel works with advanced management tools to control everything mentioned above and assign tasks to employees, manage incidents and special working hours, etc.